cleverfranke/processing3-eclipse-template/readme.md

 * Clone or download the source
 * Change 'Processing3EclipseTemplate' in .project to your desired project name
 * Initialize new git (if you want to)
-* Then from Eclipse choose File > Import > Existing projects into Workspace and select my-project-dir
+* Then from Eclipse choose 'File' > 'Import' > 'Existing projects into Workspace' and select my-project-dir